 1. Visit the Giants Causeway – steeped in Irish mythology

-It is no surprise that the Giants Causeway is number one of our Irish Bucket List, with these unique rock formations attracting visitors from all over the globe.
+It is no surprise that the Giants Causeway is number one on our Irish Bucket List.
+These unique rock formations attract visitors from all over the globe and are known as one of the most famous landmarks in Ireland.
 This natural phenomenon is surrounded by myths and legends, but it is its beauty that supersedes these.

 Address: Bushmills BT57 8SU, United Kingdom